ItzDhruv/Ai-ChatBot/README.md

 To deploy DhulAi, follow your preferred cloud service's deployment process, such as Vercel, Netlify, or a custom server setup.

 ## Contributing
 We welcome contributions!
-Please submit a pull request or open an issue if you have suggestions or improvements.
+Please submit a pull request or open an issue if you have suggestions or improvements

 ## License
 This project is licensed under the MIT License.